Music of Daisy Jones & the Six: Writing and recording

 Mills and Tony Berg worked on 24 original songs created for the film, which took over three years to write.
 Berg spent over three months in the writing room, discussing with Mills how to edit the scenes to songs without making it a musical.
-The songs were written by Bridgers, Mills, and Berg's daughter, musician Z Berg, while also featuring collaborations from Marcus Mumford, Taylor Goldsmith, Chris Weisman, Cass McCombs, Matt Sweeney, Barbara and Ethan Gruska of The Belle Brigade contributing to the soundtrack.
+The songs were written by Bridgers, Mills, and Berg's daughter, musician Z Berg, while also featuring collaborations from Marcus Mumford, Taylor Goldsmith, Chris Weisman, Cass McCombs, Matt Sweeney, Bobby and Ethan Gruska of The Belle Brigade contributing to the soundtrack.

 To gain more exposure to the songwriting process, Riley Keough and Sam Claflin were brought in during the writing of "Let Me Down Easy" which was called as a "joyous experience" due to the mutual relationships.
 He added "My most salient recollections are recording vocals with Sam and Riley and just watching them grow as musicians.
 When producing these music sessions, we always made sure to have the context and immersion in the plot as well as their character development.
 At the end of Episode 5 when they record “Let Me Down Easy” in the studio, it was magic, and that's really how this stuff works."